-CYBER RECORD MANAGER
+CDC CYBER RECORD MANAGER

-CYBER Record Manager is the software package that performs execution time input/output for many members of the NOS/BE 1 product set.
-It is a common product described in full in the CYBER Record Manager reference manual.
+CDC CYBER Record Manager is the software package that performs execution time input/output for many members of the NOS/BE 1 product set.
+It is a common product described in full in the CDC CYBER Record Manager manuals.

-The NOS/BE 1 operating system recognizes CYBER Record Manager only as a central processor routine.
-The operating system itself does not use CYBER Record Manager for any of its functions.
-Rather, all CYBER Record Manager capabilities are implemented through the standard operating system functions described in the later sections of this manual.
+The operating system recognizes CDC CYBER Record Manager only as a central processor routine.
+The operating system does not use CDC CYBER Record Manager for any function.
+Rather, all CDC CYBER Record Manager capabilities are implemented through the standard operating system functions described in the later sections of this manual.

-CYBER Record Manager defines five file organizations, eight record types, and four blocking types for sequential files.
-None of these are known to the operating system in the same terminology or implementation, although operating system actions and CYBER Record Manager functions often result in an identical sequential file.
+CDC CYBER Record Manager defines five file organizations, eight record types, and four blocking types for sequential files.
+None of these are known to the operating system in the same terminology or implementation, although operating system actions and CDC CYBER Record Manager functions often result in an identical sequential file.

-COBOL programmers access CYBER Record Manager through language statements.
-FORTRAN Extended programmers can access its capabilities through language statements or calls to CYBER Record Manager routines.
-COMPASS programmers can use CYBER Record Manager macros instead of the macros described later in this manual.
-Sort/Merge and FORM users can use CYBER Record Manager through the language in which these utilities are called or through a FILE control statement available to all programs using CYBER Record Manager for execution input/output.
+COBOL programmers access CDC CYBER Record Manager through language statements.
+FORTRAN Extended programmers can access its capabilities through language statements or calls to CDC CYBER Record Manager routines.
+COMPASS programmers can use CDC CYBER Record Manager macros instead of the macros described later in this manual.
+Sort/Merge and FORM users can use CDC CYBER Record Manager through the language in which these utilities are called or through a FILE control statement available to all programs using CDC CYBER Record Manager for execution input/output.